It’s Tuesday, November 3, 2020.

-So, since July 26, I’ve been counting the 100 days from then until the election with something I call Trump’s A.S.S. – Acts of Shame and Stupidity.
+So, since July 26, I’ve been counting the 100 days until the election with this list of Trump’s 100 most egregious acts of shame and stupidity (A.S.S.), which I’ve posted on Facebook and here on this page.

 It didn’t require much effort to find 100 acts of shame and stupidity committed by Trump in office.